-- O3 is a primary component of smog that causes human health problems and damage to forests and agricultural crops. - Repeated exposure to O3 can make more people susceptible to respiratory infections and lung inflammation. - Though there is a NAAQS, O3 is not emitted directly into the air. - Two types of compounds that are the main ingredients (precursors) in forming ground level O3 in the presence of ultraviolet (UV) light include: - Volatile Organic Compounds (VOCs): Defined as "any compound of carbon, excluding carbon monoxide (CO), carbon dioxide (CO2), carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions" (40 CFR 51.100).
+- O3 is a primary component of smog that causes human health problems and damage to forests and agricultural crops. - Repeated exposure to O3 can make more people susceptible to respiratory infections and lung inflammation. - Though there is a NAAQS, O3 is not emitted directly into the air.
+Instead, it is created via a photochemical reaction in the atmosphere involving precursor pollutants and sunlight as summarized below. - Two types of compounds that are the main ingredients (precursors) in forming ground level O3 in the presence of ultraviolet (UV) light include: - Volatile Organic Compounds (VOCs): Defined as "any compound of carbon, excluding carbon monoxide (CO), carbon dioxide (CO2), carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions" (40 CFR 51.100).
 Note that 40 CFR 51.100 also exempts compounds based on their negligible photochemical reactivity.
 Examples of these exempt compounds include methane, ethane, acetone, et.al.
-Common sources of VOCs include gas and diesel-fueled automobiles, fuel storage containers, and solvents used in paints and degreasers. - o Nitrogen oxides (NOx): Provides the reddish-brown tint in smog.
-These are produced from the burning of gasoline, coal, or oil.
+Common sources of VOCs include gas and diesel-fueled automobiles, fuel storage containers, and solvents used in paints and degreasers. - Nitrogen oxides (NOx): Provides the reddish-brown tint in smog.
+These are produced primarily from the burning of gasoline, coal, or oil.